 Today is September 9 and the Navigate the Chaos question to consider is “how often do you remind yourself to never quit?”
-People who navigate the chaos know that things will go wrong, that they will run low on money, or that the road they are traveling seems all up hill, but they never quit.
+People who navigate the chaos know that things will go wrong, they may run low on money, or the road they are traveling appears up hill, but they never quit.

 “When things go wrong, as they sometimes will,